How to Pick the Best NYC Airport

 Is LGA (LaGuardia) a good airport?

-Yes!
-It’s a good airport for domestic flights in and out of New York City.
-Terminal B is pretty new and modern.
+Yes, LGA is a good airport for domestic flights in and out of New York City.
+Terminal B and Terminal C are brand new.

-LGA is also a good airport to use if you’re staying in (or living in) the Upper East Side, Lenox Hill, Midtown East or Murray Hill, all neighborhoods on the East side of Manhattan.
+LGA is also a good airport to use if you’re staying in (or living in) the East side of Manhattan.
+I’d recommend LGA if you plan to stay in any part of Manhattan.

 What’s the difference between LaGuardia and JFK?

 LaGuardia is much smaller than JFK.
 It is closer to Manhattan.
-It serves more domestic flights.
+It serves more domestic flights than international flights.

 Which airport is the closest (international) airport to Manhattan?

 LaGuardia is the closest international airport to Manhattan.
 By “international,” this means Canada, Aruba and the Bahamas.
-You can’t fly to Japan or Australia from LaGuardia.
+You can’t fly to any other international destination from LaGuardia.

 What’s parking like at LGA?